mozilla/jira-bugzilla-integration/README.md

     - Whether to sync the Bugzilla status whiteboard labels to Jira.
 Defaults to `true`.
 - `status_map` (optional)
     - mapping [str, str]
-    - If defined, map the Bugzilla bug status to Jira issue status
+    - If defined, map the Bugzilla bug status (or resolution) to Jira issue status
 - `resolution_map` (optional)
     - mapping [str, str]
     - If defined, map the Bugzilla bug resolution to Jira issue resolution